 During the OTA emission measurements at the test antenna conducted output(s), both NR BS and CLTA are rotated around same axis.

-The OTA emission measurement method shall be TRP, according to the procedure described in Annex X.Y.
-Editor’s note: Annex X.Y will describe TRP test method and associated details related to integration method and sampling grid
+The OTA emission measurement method shall be TRP, according to the procedure described in Annex I.

 The measurement device (signal analyzer) characteristics shall be: